According to figures from stolen vehicle recovery service, TRACKER, these are the most stolen cars in the UK

 - Mercedes GLE

-If you’re looking to sell yours privately then you need to be extra vigilant as most of these cant be stolen unless someone in possession of the keys.
+If you’re looking to sell yours privately, then you need to be extra vigilant as most of these cant be stolen unless someone in possession of the keys or can they?

-When you advertise your car privately, it gives potential car thieves a golden opportunity to be invited into your house and your car and shown all the paperwork and keys.
+When you advertise your car privately, it gives potential car thieves a golden opportunity to be invited into your house and your vehicle and shown all the paperwork and keys.

 But in recent years, thieves have become more adept at accessing cars by hacking keyless entry systems.

 With thieves using technology to overcome even the most robust security systems, many are left confused as to how they can protect their car.

 Modern cars are now routinely fitted with robust security systems as standard so you could be forgiven for thinking your cars pretty safe from being stolen, so long as you’ve got the keys.

 But according to Tracker ( the industry leader in Vehicle security GP trackers), 88% of all the cars they recover were stolen without the thieves having possession of the keys.

 Theives have had to become smart, gone are the days when you could unlock a Ford with a cut in half tennis ball ( pneumatic locks you see)

 Today’s thieves have had to adopt radio frequency booters and laptops to steal the signal from your keys, even when they are in a drawer in your home and then relay that signal to your cars ECU to unlock it and start it.